PlayWithMagic/PlayWithMagic.org/README.md

 from their CDN servers.

 ### Application Deployment Environment
-The application will be deployed through the [Hiroku Cloud Platform](https://www.heroku.com).
+The application will be deployed through the [Heroku Cloud Platform](https://www.heroku.com).

 ### Application Development Environment
 The application will be developed on individual Mac systems.